-HARRISBURG (BRN) – Proving to be their most well-attended annual meeting to date with nearly 300 individuals present and 90 churches represented, the Baptist Resource Network (BRN) of Pennsylvania/South Jersey (PA/SJ) hosted their fourth annual business session and Accelerate Conference on Oct.
+HARRISBURG (BRN) – Proving to be their most well-attended annual meeting since COVID, with nearly 300 individuals present and 90 churches represented, the Baptist Resource Network (BRN) of Pennsylvania/South Jersey (PA/SJ) hosted their fourth annual business session and Accelerate Conference on Oct.
 8 at the Holiday Inn Harrisburg-Hershey Hotel in Harrisburg, Pennsylvania.

 Per tradition, the BRN’s annual business session preceded the Accelerate Conference, with Executive Board President Dr. Brian King Sr. formally opening the meeting with a time of prayer.